geoquant/R/README.md

 # R
-a collection of my R projects
+a collection of my R projects, mostly relating to finance